DeeNewcum/individual_scripts/hil.md

 # hil #

-hil is a command-line utility that adds ANSI color hilighting to text.
+<tt>hil</tt> is a command-line utility that adds ANSI color hilighting to text.

 ## Arguments ##

-Hil reads text from stdin, adds ANSI codes, and spits the modified text out on stdout.
+<tt>hil</tt> reads text from stdin, adds ANSI codes, and sends the modified text to stdout.
 Example:

     cat file | hil .... | less -R

-The arguments to hil are in pairs:
+The arguments to <tt>hil</tt> are in pairs:

 * First of pair -- A regular expression that matches text you want to hilight.
 * Second of pair -- The ANSI color(s) you want to hilight that text in.